unsaved/gradle-javaPropFile-plugin/README.txt

 JavaPropFile Gradle Plugin

+Version 0.4.* and later require Gradle 1.0-milestone-6 or later.
+IMPORTANT:  User who are upgrading Gradle or upgrading JavaPropFile should read the file "upgrade.txt" in the "doc" subdirectory.

-Load a Map, a Gradle Project or extension object (and objects nested beneath them), with properties from Java properties file.
+This plugin is for loading a Map, a Gradle Project or extension object (and objects nested beneath them), with properties from Java properties file.
 Most classes are supported, so that you can write JDK objects, custom objects, array, and collections in addition to String values (using a simply 'casting' syntax like "file.txt(File)").